12 Frugal Living Tips for Spring

 Hands-down, one of the best, healthiest, most frugal things you can do is to start a garden and grow some of your own food.
 Whether you’re a seasoned homesteader or a total newbie, there’s no time like springtime to start some seeds and start growing some of your own food.

 Even if you don’t have a lot of garden space, a balcony or even a window box is all you need to grow a little herb garden.
-And if you don’t even have that?
-You could even grow mushrooms in your closet!
-Or maybe find a community garden in your area and get involved.

 Not only is gardening a fun and frugal activity (when you grow food from seeds anyway), but the savings on groceries and the return on investment when it comes time to harvest makes it literally feel like you’re growing your own money.
 And who in their right mind wouldn’t want that?